Aid groups ‘alarmed’ by little US coronavirus assistance | Times Leader

 The letter makes clear the aid problem is a global one, pointing out the exponential rise in cases in Pakistan, and saying “the time to move is now.”

+Members of Congress have heard similar concerns and are trying to determine whether the apparent lag is a reflection of the unprecedented scope of the pandemic or if there is another explanation, congressional aides said, speaking on condition of anonymity to discuss communications with the administration.

 “The U.S. has basically been missing in action on the global front, which is very heartbreaking for me to see,” a director of the Office of U.S. Foreign Disaster Assistance during the Obama administration, Jeremy Konyndyk, said Thursday during a Center for Strategic and International Studies discussion.
-“In the absence of U.S. leadership, in the absence of others stepping up, what we have is kind of a vacuum and a lot of chaos on the international level.”
+“What we have is kind of a vacuum and a lot of chaos on the international level.”

 For months while promoting U.S. coronavirus assistance, U.S. officials have not given details on the number of crucial items — such as ventilators and testing kits — delivered to countries in Africa, where such for months.
 And the need is growing.

 Cases on the African continent are accelerating, the World Health Organization warned Thursday, saying it took 98 days to reach 100,000 cases and just 18 to reach 200,000.
-Cases are now above 216,000 with more than 5,000 deaths.
+The total number of confirmed is now above 218,000 with more than 5,000 deaths.

-Just 3 million tests for the virus have been conducted across Africa, a continent of 1.3 billion people, far short of the goal of testing at least 1% of that population, or 13 million.
-“One of the biggest challenges we face in the response continues to be the availability of supplies, particularly test kits,” WHO Africa chief Matshidiso Moeti told reporters on Thursday.
+Just 3 million tests for the virus have been conducted across Africa, a continent of 1.3 billion people, far short of the goal of 13 million.
+“One of the biggest challenges we face in the response continues to be the availability of supplies,” WHO Africa chief Matshidiso Moeti told reporters on Thursday.

 Another growing problem is infected health workers – nearly 5,000 in the 47-country WHO Africa region — amid shortages of protective gear.